elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 false
 ```

-Finally, anonymous functions are also closures and as such they can access variables that are in scope when the function is defined.
+Finally, anonymous functions can also access variables that are in scope when the function is defined.
+This is typically refered to as closures, as they close over their scope.
 Let's define a new anonymous function that uses the `add` anonymous function we have previously defined:

 ```elixir
 iex> double = fn a -> add.(a, a) end